Science & Research

 FACTS - FACTS is the FDA acronym for the Field Accomplishments and Compliance Tracking System.

 Laboratory supervision - Laboratory supervision includes managerial positions from the First-Line Supervisor to the Laboratory Director.

 LIMS – LIMS is the FDA acronym for the Laboratory Information Management System.

 Official Sample (21 CFR 2.10) - An official sample is one taken from a lot for which Federal jurisdiction has been established.
 If violative, the official sample provides a basis for an administrative or legal action.
 Official samples generally consist of "goods," or a physical portion of the lot sampled, but not always.
 Official samples are further classified according to the manner in which they are collected, how Federal jurisdiction is established, and their intended use or purpose.

 Sample accountability - The term "sample accountability" includes requirements for proof of sample receipt, storage, transfer of sample or sample portions between individuals, analysis, disposition authorization and destruction.
 Records covering these transactions are part of the regulatory file.
-A permanent FACTS record achieves uniform accountability for samples in the FDA/ORA laboratory system.
+A permanent FACTS or LIMS record achieves uniform accountability for samples in the FDA/ORA laboratory system.
 See ORA Laboratory Manual, Volume II, ORA.LAB.5.8 Sample Management.